2500ai/2500ai/README.md

 ---
 ## 📜 License
 When using the source code of this project, you **must retain the copyright notice** (including author, links, etc.) that appears in the source code header.
 Refer to the header comments in the source file for the exact terms.
-> Made with ❤️ by Qizhuang · © 2026 DeepSeekMD (unofficial, based on Brain Language 1.3.6)
+> Made with ❤️ by Qizhuang · © 2026 DeepSeekMD (unofficial, based on naoyuyan 1.3.6)
 ---
 ## 🙏 Acknowledgements
 Thanks to the creator of Markdown, Yizhiban, cc, DeepSeek, Doubao, and all the partners who provided inspiration for this project.
 ---
-**Roll it up, make your Markdown come alive!**
+** Use deepseekMD, which extends Markdown in real time with deepseek, to make your Markdown content come alive! **